akrolikowska/TestLink-exercises/README.md

 # TestLink-test-cases

-This repository consists of test cases created by me during manual testing various websites using the TestLink tool
+This repository consists of test plans, test designs, and test case execution procedures created by me while manually testing various websites using the TestLink tool